bentasker/gitlab_recurring_issue/README.md

 * Labels to apply (optional)
 * Issue assignee (optional)

-They should be placed under the `tickets` attribute in config
+They should be placed under the `tickets` attribute in the config file

 ### Schedule